-Today, Ames is recognized for his biggest contribution to the world of orchids; the Ames Orchid Herbarium (now part of the Harvard Herbaria) featuring 3,000 flowers in glycerine, 4,000 specimens that are pickled, along with 131,000 standard specimens, in addition to a magnificent library.
+Today, Ames is recognized for his most significant contribution to the world of orchids, the Ames Orchid Herbarium (now part of the Harvard Herbaria) featuring 3,000 flowers in glycerine, 4,000 specimens that are pickled, along with 131,000 standard specimens, in addition to a magnificent library.

 - Robert Finch, Nature Writer

 Brown's book was released back in 2000.
-The subtitle is: A Social History of Gardens and Gardening.
+The subtitle is A Social History of Gardens and Gardening.
 Brown covers the trends and beliefs about gardening through history from the water gardens of Persia to the future of gardens.
-The major influencers in gardening are referenced; like Capability Brown and Vita Sackville-West.
-The chapters are set up by the type of garden through history: from the secret garden and the military garden, to small gardens and formative gardens.
+The significant influencers in gardening are referenced, like Capability Brown and Vita Sackville-West.
+The chapters are set up by the type of garden through history: from the secret garden and the military garden too small gardens and formative gardens.
 If you are an explorer of garden history, this is a fantastic resource for your garden library.
 You can get used copies for less than $2 using the Amazon link in today's show notes.